 North Shore Nine was founded by Ryan Alexander and Anthony DiNardo in the spring of 2016.
 Our mission is to provide fans insight and analysis of the daily happenings of the Pittsburgh Pirates.
 We are driven by our passion for the game of baseball and to counteract the Yinzers lazy thinking that every move the Pirates make is the wrong one.

-For any questions or comments, please e-mail us at email@example.com.
+For any questions or comments, please email us at firstname.lastname@example.org.
 Now, here’s our award-winning staff…

 I’ve been a Pirates fan for as long as I can remember when my Dad took me to games at Three Rivers Stadium in the late 80’s and early 90’s.
 My little 10-year-old heart broke for the first time on October 14, 1992 while watching Game 7 of the ’92 NLCS.
 I recall my Dad kicking his Pirates hat down the hallway when the Pirates brought Stan Belinda in from the bullpen and I remember the heartbreak when…well you know the rest.